labiium/chat2response/README.md

 - Do not embed API keys in code or commit history.
 - In multi-tenant scenarios, place the proxy behind your own auth and rate limits; consider per-tenant credentials and audit logging.
-- For MCP mode, the proxy tool requires OPENAI_API_KEY in the environment or a secure secret source.

 ----------------------------------------------------------------